IBM/ibm-materials-notebook/docs/guide/flow_exp_tutorial.md

 }
 ```

 For the CMDL interpreter to compute the reaction stoichiometry, each stock solution must be assinged to a input on the reactor.
 On the reactor `ReactorTest` we have three input nodes, namely: `Monomer_Syringe`, `Catalyst_Syringe`, and `Quench_Syringe`.
 We can add a `input` property to each stock solution reference group to assign them to the proper reactor graph node.
+Finally, we can also add the product of the flow reaction, `MeO-pTMC-Bn` as well.

 ```cmdl
 flow_reaction FlowTest {